 Comments from the public of a general nature will be heard at this time.
-People wishing to speak must complete an Electronic Speakers Introduction Card.
+People wishing to comment virtually should use the Raise Hand feature on the Zoom platform, and a meeting host will prompt you to unmute your microphone to speak.
+Each speaker should state his or her name and address for the record.
+People wishing to speak in person must complete an Electronic Speakers Introduction Card.
 Each speaker is limited to two minutes.